State of Decay 2: Gameplay

 State of Decay 2 is a zombie survival game, with an emphasis on scavenging for items, in which gameplay is experienced from a third-person view.
 The game is set in an open world environment and features cooperative gameplay with up to three other players.
 The player can choose from several locations to build a base, then reinforce and improve it with various facilities like watchtowers, gardens, sleeping quarters, kitchens, workshops, medical bays, etc. to help keep survivors safe and healthy.
 Part of the game is balancing the use of resources: food, medicine, ammo, and construction materials.
 They can be obtained by scavenging or trading with NPCs.
 The player can interact with survivors outside of their group: trading with them, helping them or recruiting them.
 Only one survivor can be controlled at a time, though the player can ask an AI-controlled survivor to accompany them, and in certain missions, one or more AI-controlled survivors will accompany the player.
 Cooperative multiplayer is also available allowing to players to recruit a friend to temporarily join their game to assist them with objectives.

-Each character has a fixed set of "traits" which give them advantages or flaws (such as tire out more easily, or can improve a certain skill faster).
+Each character has a fixed set of "traits" which give them advantages or flaws (such as tire out more easily, or can improve a certain skill faster), a crucial part of gameplay is working around a survivor’s disadvantages, as even flawed traits can sometimes lead to an advantageous hero bonus when the player manages to increase that survivor’s standing in the community.
 Except for the story-related characters, most characters can be assigned to survivor groups and be recruited.
 Each character also has a morale parameter, affected by game events (a near death experience, death of another character, or having accomplished a difficult task).
 These attitudes can affect their behaviors, sometimes requiring player intervention.
 Zombies are the main threat in the game.
 They respawn infinitely (unless the player establishes an outpost, which prevents spawns in their vicinity), are attracted to noise, and are capable of sprinting nearly as fast as the characters.
 The player can choose to confront them directly, use stealth to sneak past them, or divert them using items like firecrackers.
 In addition, there are special types of zombies, such as the animal-like "Ferals" or the tank-like "Juggernauts" that are quite dangerous in one-on-one confrontations.
 Besides walking, the player has access to several types of cars, each with its own characteristics like maneuverability and speed.
 All vehicles can be damaged and destroyed when running over zombies or hitting obstacles.
+But, if you have a toolkit (manufactured in the workshop at your base or found while searching) you can repair your vehicles.